-- can properly apply internal complaint handling procedures and deliver good complaint service - are able to handle complaints confidentially and impartially - are aware of and up to date about agency programs or areas of work-particularly those likely to come up in complaints.
+- can properly apply internal complaint handling procedures and deliver good complaint service - can identify and respond to people experiencing vulnerability - can handle complaints confidentially and impartially - are aware of and up to date about agency programs or areas of work-particularly those likely to come up in complaints.

-Agencies should provide ongoing and specialist training for complaint handlers, in particular training on managing unreasonable complainant conduct.
+Agencies should provide ongoing and specialist training for complaint handlers, in particular training on cultural awareness and managing unreasonable complainant conduct.